Why do you need to have an Oyster Card or Contactless card when visiting the United Kingdom?

 How do I get my deposit back from my Oyster card?

 If you don’t need the Oyster card anymore, you can return the card to any underground or British Rails office and ask to refund your £5 deposit.

 Let’s say that you top up your Oyster Card for £10.
 When you start using your Card, each time you will be a charge for a single journey, However charging will stop after reaches the daily price.
 The regular fees are not the same for different zones.

 Why should one use an Oyster Card in London?
 What are the benefits?

-For example, a tube journey in central London costs £4.70 with cash, it only requires £2.20 with the card.
+For example, a tube journey in central London costs £4.90 if you pay cash; it only requires £2.80 with the Oyster or Contactless card.
 Thus Oyster Card holders can save more than double for their travelling.
-In addition, there is provision for discount and concession for the children and students.
+Also, there is provision for discount and concession for the children and students.
 At the time some leading restaurants and shops used to give exclusive offer and discount for the Card holders.

+How do you use Oyster card?
 Where can one use an Oyster Card?

 The Cardholders can use their card while travelling in London underground network, the London red local bus network, the railway network in Greater London, Docklands Light Railway and Overground Railway.
 Moreover, a 33% discount offered for Oyster Card holders for many scheduled river services.
 However, Oyster Cardholders cannot use Oyster on the Heathrow Express trains and the trains that communicate the Heathrow Connect train between Heathrow and Hayes.